brevis-network/prover-network-contracts/docs/market.md

 - Checked at both bid and reveal phases.
 - Requires Active prover state with sufficient vault assets for the dynamic requirement:
   - `minimumStake = request.minStake + assignedStake[prover] * overcommitBps / 10000`.
-  - `assignedStake[prover]` increases when a prover becomes the current winner on reveal, and decreases when the request is fulfilled (`submitProof`) or the prover is slashed for that request.
+  - `assignedStake[prover]` increases when a prover becomes the current winner on reveal, and decreases when the request is fulfilled or refunded.
   - If the winner changes during reveal (because a lower bid is revealed), the `assignedStake` is moved from the previous winner to the new winner.

 ### Fee Distribution